What parents need to know

 Is it any good?

-In appearances at various film festivals, INTRUDERS met with disappointment from horror fans who demand that supernatural horror (ghosts and monsters) and realistic horror (like The Silence of the Lambs) remain separate.
-But by combining the two types, celebrated Spanish director Juan Carlos Fresnadillo has created a fascinating hybrid -- and a moody, spooky movie besides.
+INTRUDERS is a moody, spooky movie.
+In appearances at various film festivals, it met with disappointment from horror fans who demand that supernatural horror (ghosts and monsters) and realistic horror (like The Silence of the Lambs) remain separate.
+But by combining the two types, celebrated Spanish director Juan Carlos Fresnadillo has created a fascinating hybrid.

 Families can talk about...